dbrennand/home-ops/docs/infrastructure/Proxmox/rhel.md

 It should take a few minutes for the image to be created.
 Once created, download it to your local machine.

-## Loading the Guest Image into Proxmox
+## Using the Guest Image in Proxmox

-Use the [create-vm-template.yml] Ansible playbook to load the guest image into Proxmox.
+Use the [create-vm-template.yml](https://github.com/dbrennand/home-ops/blob/dev/ansible/proxmox/create-vm-template.yml) Ansible playbook to load the guest image into Proxmox.
 The playbook will create a new VM template from the guest image.